EntropyChicken/24game/README.md

 ---

-## Traditional "24 Puzzle" vs. make24.org
+## Traditional 24 Puzzle vs. make24.org

 In the classic game, you use basic operations ($+$, $-$, $\times$, $\div$) to combine four numbers to make 24.
 Does that sound too simple?
 Try "Crazy Hard" mode's complex logarithms and outside-the-box cleverness to turn 0, 0, and 0 into 24 :D